I. If You Need to Calm Down Right Now

 Andrew Weil’s popular technique.
 Limited direct primary research; the long exhale is consistent with the extended-exhale parasympathetic mechanism, but the specific ratio isn’t supported by research as superior to simpler protocols.

 All techniques in this section activate the sympathetic nervous system.
 Do not practice while driving, in or near water, or if you have cardiovascular disease, hypertension, a history of seizures, or are pregnant.
-See full safety section under the Wim Hof Method entry below.
+See the full safety section under the Wim Hof Method entry below.

 Active SNS upregulation through forceful diaphragmatic pumping.
 Fast-acting alertness and stress-state shift.